Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Growing Instructions

-Eucalypt's germinate readily from seed and are generally considered one of the easiest natives to grow from seed.
+Eucalypts germinate readily from seed and are generally considered one of the easiest natives to grow from seed.

 Depending on the species Eucalyptus seed comes in various sizes from very fine to several millimetres long.

-Although seed can be sown most of the year in many parts of Australia seed is generally best sown in spring or autumn in temperate climates, avoid the coldest and hottest months of the year.
+Although seed can be sown most of the year in many parts of Australia seed is generally best sown in spring or autumn in temperate climates, avoiding the coldest and hottest months of the year.
 The optimum germination temperature for germination is around 16-22°C

-4. Ensure the mix is moist but not water logged.
+4. Ensure the mix is moist but not water-logged.

-5. Place the container in plastic bag.
+5. Place the container in a plastic bag.

 6. Place the bagged container in the refrigerator for 28 days.

-7. Place in a warm shaded or semi shaded position to avoid dying out.
+7. Place in a warm shaded or semi-shaded position to avoid dying out.

 9. Germination generally occurs in 10-28 days when moved to warmer temperatures after the period of cold treatment.